Genez-io/genezio-documentation/docs/project-structure/README.md

   publish: dist
 ```

-For more details on the genezio generated SDK, check out the section [Generated Sdk](/docs/genezio-typesafe/generated-sdk).
+For more details on the DeployApps generated SDK, check out the section [Generated Sdk](/docs/genezio-typesafe/generated-sdk).

 To ignore specific files while locally testing your project, you can use [.genezioignore](.genezioignore).